Robin Huser

-Robin Huser (born 24 January 1998) is a Swiss professional footballer who plays as a midfielder.
+Robin Huser (born 24 January 1998, in Recherswil) is a Swiss professional footballer who plays as a midfielder.

 Club career

 Huser started his youth football with local club FC Subingen.
 In 2010 he moved to the youth of FC Solothurn and another two years later he moved to the youth division of FC Basel.
 In the summer of 2014 he advanced to their U-21 team, who played in the Promotion League, the third tier of Swiss football.

 During their 2014–15 season under head coach Paulo Sousa, Huser also advanced to Basel's first team and appeared in 12 test games.
 Towards the end of the season he played his domestic league debut for the club in the away game in the Stadion Brügglifeld on 20 May 2015 as Basel were defeated 1–2 by Aarau.
 At the end of the 2014–15 Super League season Basel won the Swiss championship.

 During the following season Huser played mainly with the U-21 team.
 Under Basel's new head coach Urs Fischer the team won the championship at the end of the 2015–16 Super League season.
 However, Huser had appeared in just two Swiss Cup games and in one match in the 2015–16 UEFA Europa League.
 In May 2016 Huser injured himself in training: a one-on-one situation, the striker with his back to him.
 As he intended to follow the attacker's pace, he slipped into a hole and damaged his left knee.
 Eight months forced break.
 The year 2016 was over for him from a sporting point of view.

 Basel announced, on 12 June 2017, that Huser would be loaned out to Winterthur, who at that time played in the Challenge League, the second tier of Swiss football.
 Huser played regularly for the team and in 22 games he scored two goals.

 on 28 March 2018 Basel announced that Huser was loaned to Thun until the end of the season.
 Huser had five appearances for Thun in the Super League.
 But the loan was not satisfactory, so the player refused an extension of the contract.